GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/✏️-documentation.md

 ## ✏️ Documentation

-Describe the update/addition that you are proposing
+Describe the update/addition that you are proposing.

 ## 🕵️ Details